shasin999-gcek/copopso/README.md

 ```diff
  php -v
 ```
-it will shows an version number.then success
+If successful, it will show a version number.

-then goto /var/www/html by typing
+Then go to /var/www/html by typing:

 `cd /var/www/html` .

 then create a php file by

 `touch index.php`

 Edit index.php in your favourite text editor.

  ```php
   <?php